johncmerfeld/wayback/README.md

 start_urls = ['https://www.wgbh.org/news/local-news']
 ```

 Notice from the syntax that we could actually define this as a list of starting URLS.
 We may want to do this later, but for now, let's just use the one.
-We also want to add an instruction for the spider to stay on WGBH's website:
+We also want to add an instruction for the spider to stay on WGBH's website.
+Using our previous "single computer" metaphor for the internet, this basically tells Scrapy to only accept links to pages from WGBH's computer:

 ```
 allowed_domains = ["wgbh.org"]